“Among all the countries, why chose Hong Kong?” I asked my foreign friend, Kai*, as we were wandering around in Tsim Sha Shui.

 Hong Kongers breathe efficiency to survive.
 But maybe every human being needs some relaxing time.
 Normally, we are critical and on our guard for everything.
 Public transportation, such as MTR and bus, should operate with utter precision, arriving at the time it displays on the shift screen.
 Restaurants should serve food after 5 minutes we order.
 We can’t miss one second.

 You think on weekends we will book a cottage overseas to idle away a week?
 Sit on a park bench to read and enjoy some time alone?
-Sit by the beach and watch the gorgeous sunset?
+Sit on the beach and watch the gorgeous sunset?
 Haha.
 You must be joking.

 Instead of a cottage in a remote terrain, we will choose a hotel in the heart of a foreign city with bustling shopping malls, posh restaurants and civilised attractions.
 Because somehow Hong Kongers are blind to the most luxurious of the luxurious 5-star hotels, multitudinous upper-end restaurants in our homeland?
 Well, no — we choose to stay in cities when we travel simply because we cannot stop working.
 Having nothing to do kills us.
 When living in a populated area, we can look where people are going as a reference, to find somewhere to visit and some food to eat.